-- This Scholarship is for full time study only and may not be held simultaneously with paying work that exceeds a maximum of 12 hours per week.
+- This Scholarship is for full time study in South Africa only and may not be held simultaneously with paying work that exceeds a maximum of 12 hours per week.
 In such cases the Foundation must be kept fully informed on the nature and terms of the additional work, and give its consent.

 - Furthermore, the continued holding of the Scholarship is dependent on the Scholar upholding the values, principles and standards of the MRF, as determined by the Trustees and/or the Foundation.

-- Where Scholars are in breach of such standards, values and principles for any reason the MRF may cease payments to and participation in the programme by the Scholar.
+- Where Scholars are in breach of such standards, values and principles for any reason the MRF may cease payments to and participation in the Programme by the Scholar.

 3. Financial scope of the Scholarship